No Death is in Vain: The Zero Point

 We are already dead, except we are still in a body.
 How may we make the most of that?
 How might we choose to honor the things that end and the new things that come, at the same exact moment, consciously and intentionally, as every day is the first and the last day of life?
 Each breath the first and the last, every encounter the first and the last.

-Awakened into the zero point, recognized as part of the scene by the yellow barrier tape, allowed to cross the line back into the everyday, invited us, and encouraged Marisol and me, to really think about what is being asked of us at the zero point of death and birth—which is all the time and outside of time.
+Awakened into the zero point, recognized as part of the scene by the yellow barrier tape, allowed to cross the line back into the everyday, invited us, and encouraged me, to really think about what is being asked of us at the zero point of death and birth—which is all the time and outside of time.
 What is being asked of us encourages us, so that we may all more closely and more readily be able to recognize that every death is a sacred act, and that every death allows us to continue living.
 Until our turn comes to allow life to continue with the death of our bodies and with our consciousness leaving and returning as time vanishes.

 It is quite astounding when we become conscious together in these sorts of waking dreams, these invitations to bring awareness to the zero point where things end and new things come at the same exact moment, together, and then make choices together, as what we connect with and understand can help all of us get closer to and harness the essential nature of our existence.